Understanding Customer Churn

 Revenue Churn rate(also known as MRR churn rate/recurring revenue)=(Revenue churned in a period/Revenue at the beginning of period)*100

-It is useful for a company to compare churn rate with other competitors & see their performance in retaining customers compared to other companies in the same industry.It is important for a company to have low churn rate, because high churn rate implies high attrition, hence company with high churn rate needs to spend money to bring new customers on board just to maintain the vacuum created by customers leaving the company.
-Hence, it is important to understand the churn rate because it impacts profitability & growth for a company.
+It is useful for a company to compare churn rates with other competitors & see their performance in retaining customers compared to other companies in the same industry.
+It is important for a company to have a low churn rate because a high churn rate implies high attrition, hence company with a high churn rate needs to spend money to bring new customers on board just to maintain the vacuum created by customers leaving the company.
+Hence, it is important to understand the churn rate because it impacts the profitability & growth of a company.

-e.g-A customer who has subscribed for 30 days of internet prepaid services of a company may choose to terminate the contract due to poor network, customer service or other factors.
+e.g.- A customer who has subscribed for 30 days of internet prepaid services of a company may choose to terminate the contract due to poor network, customer service, or other factors.
 It is the most harmful form of customer churn for any company.

-Involuntary churn: This is the case where a customer willing to continue service offering from the company has to discontinue due to failure of payment for faults on the company’s side like server errors, disabling of payment update system etc.
+Involuntary churn: This is the case where a customer willing to continue service offering from the company has to discontinue due to failure of payment for faults on the company’s side like server errors, disabling of payment update system, etc.

 e.g-A customer who has defaulted on his credit card payment may not be able to continue his subscription despite his willingness to continue because he can’t afford to pay.
 It is the least harmful type of churn for any company.

-It is a technique to measure customer loss rate, understand if a company/product/service is losing customers & if it is losing, reasons for customers quitting.It also helps pinpoint customer segment as well as timing of their attrition using predictive analysis
+It is a technique to measure customer loss rate, understand if a company/product/service is losing customers & if it is losing, reasons for customers quitting.
+It also helps pinpoint customer segments as well as the timing of their attrition using predictive analysis.

-Churn risk on the basis of income-Risk % of churn of customers on the basis of income can be also easily identified.Company will need to focus only on the specific income groups to prevent churn saving valuable time as well as resources.
+Churn risk on the basis of income - The risk % of churn of customers on the basis of income can be also easily identified.
+The company will need to focus only on the specific income groups to prevent churn saving valuable time as well as resources.

 Let’s look at another dashboard to understand the benefits of churn analytics.
-Summary of insights a company will be getting from this dashboard created from churn analysis & few of the benefits for the company can be summarised as follows
+Summary of insights a company will be getting from this dashboard created from churn analysis & few of the benefits for the company can be summarised as follows:

 Insights |